google/zetasql/docs/resolved_ast.md

 // from input_scan, and output anonymized rows.
 // Spec: (broken link)
 //
+//
-// &lt;group_selection_threshold_expr&gt; when non-null, points to a function call
+// &lt;group_selection_threshold_expr&gt; when non-null, is a function call that
+// uses one or more items from the &lt;aggregate_list&gt; as arguments.
-// in the &lt;aggregate_list&gt; and adds a filter that acts like:
+// The engine then adds a filter that acts like:
 //   HAVING &lt;group_selection_threshold_expr&gt; &gt;=
 //   &lt;implementation-defined group_selection_threshold&gt;
 // omitting any rows that would not pass this condition.